pub struct BatchCoalescer {

 pub fn next_completed_batch(&mut self) -> Option<RecordBatch>

-Returns the next completed batch, if any
+Removes and returns the next completed batch, if any.